janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 The Philatelist framework proposes to standardize the collection, definitions of the quantities measured and meta data handling to provide a robust ground layer for telemetry collection.
 The architecture defines a few interfaces, but allows great freedom in the implementations with its plug-in architecture.
 This allows flexibility enough that any kind of quantitiy can be measured, any kind of collection protocol and mechanism employed, and the telemetry data flows aggregated using any kind of operation.

 To do this, YANG is used both to describe the quantities being measured, as well as act as the framework for the metadata management.
-Note that the use of YANG here does not limit the architecture to traditional YANG-based transport protocols.
+Note that the use of YANG here does not limit the architecture to devices supporting traditional YANG-based transport protocols.
 YANG is used to describe the data, regardless of which format it arrives in.

-Initially developed in context of the Power and Energy Efficiency work (POWEFF), we realized both the potential and the need for this collection and aggregation architecture to become a general framework for collection of a variety of metrics.
+Initially developed in context of the Power and Energy Efficiency work (POWEFF), the authors realized both the potential and the need for this collection and aggregation architecture to become a general framework for collection of a variety of metrics.

 There is not much point in knowing the "cost side" of a running system (as in energy consumption or CO2-emissions) if that cannot be weighed against the "value side" delivered by the system (as in transported bytes, VPN connections, music streaming hours, or number of cat videos, etc.), which means traditional performance metrics will play an equally important role in the collection.